Skip to main content

 DTMFKeypad inputIVR menus, quick selection

-The LLM evaluates whether the condition (prompt) is met based on the user’s input and conversation context.
+The LLM evaluates whether the condition is met based on the caller’s input and conversation context.

 Configuration